Testing time evolution of the mass distribution of the black hole mergers: Demonstration

+Fig.~\ref{o3-Tstat} shows $T_{\rm stat}$ of the O3 catalog for various values of $z_c$ in the range $(0.2, 1,0)$.
+For all $z_c$, we find that $T_{\rm stat}$ is negative and the figure shows the absolute value of $T_{\rm stat}$.
+From the figure, we observed that although $T_{\rm stat}$ remains within the $2\sigma$ region, it becomes outside of the $2\sigma$ region for $z_c \gtrsim 0.4$ and reaches $T_{\rm stat} \simeq -5$ at large $z_c$.
+As we have already discussed above, we attribute this behavior to the selection bias.
+Thus, the result that $T_{\rm stat} \simeq -5$ at large $z_c$ does not mean that the O3 data supports that the mass distribution of the merger rate evolves with the redshifts.
+For $z_c \lesssim 0.3$ where the effect of the selection bias is expected to be unimportant, $T_{\rm stat}$ is consistent with the normal distribution.
+On the basis of this observation, we conclude that the current GW observations are consistent with that the mass distribution does not evolve with the redshifts.

-To summarize, this investigation shows that the number of the merger events obtained during the O3 run is not sufficient to perform the hypothesis testing to clarify if the existing GW data can already say something about the time dependence of the mass distribution of the merger rate.
+To summarize, the investigation in this subsection shows that the selection bias degrades the effectiveness of our method for the O3 catalog by reducing both the number of the merger events and the maximum redshifts ($z_c$).
+Within the range where the method can be applied, there is no indication of the time evolution of the mass distribution of the merger rate density.